deep-web-solutions/wordpress-framework-bootstrapper/tests/README.md

 	* mariadb -e "CREATE USER IF NOT EXISTS 'wpcom_studio'@'localhost' IDENTIFIED BY '<your secret password>'"
 	* mariadb -e "GRANT ALL PRIVILEGES ON dws_framework_bootstrapper.* TO 'wpcom_studio'@'localhost'"

-1) Create a new database for the automated tests:
+1) Create a new database for the E2E tests:
-	* mariadb -e "CREATE DATABASE IF NOT EXISTS dws_framework_bootstrapper_tests"
+	* mariadb -e "CREATE DATABASE IF NOT EXISTS dws_framework_bootstrapper_e2e"
-	* mariadb -e "GRANT ALL PRIVILEGES ON dws_framework_bootstrapper_tests.* TO 'wpcom_studio'@'localhost'"
+	* mariadb -e "GRANT ALL PRIVILEGES ON dws_framework_bootstrapper_e2e.* TO 'wpcom_studio'@'localhost'"

 1) Create a new site in *Studio by WordPress.com* and configure it to use the database you created in the previous step.
 	* Suggested site name: `DWS Framework Bootstrapper`